-The propagation of Dhammakaya meditation was a difficult and serious responsibility.
-The missionaries had to be very determined and sacrificed themselves for the overall benefit.
-In addition, they had to be patient when they encountered with troubles.
-However, many monks could achieve their missions successfully by gaining much cooperation from local people who built temples for them such as Wat Khao Pra in Khao Yoi District, Petchburi Province, Wat Kasemcittaram in Uttaradit Province, and Wat Paknamdheparam in Had Yai City, Songkla Province.
+The propagation of Dhammakaya meditation was a difficult serious responsibility. and missionaries had to be very determined and sacrificed themselves for the overall benefit. addition, they had to be patient when they encountered with troubles.
+However, many monks could achieve their missions successfully by gaining much cooperation from local people who built temples for them such as Wat Khao Pra in Yoi District.
+Petchburi Province.
+Wat Kasemcittaram in Uttaradit Province, and Wat Paknamdheparam in Had Yai City, Songkla Province.

-In order to promote Dhammakaya Meditation, Luang Por had published a book for practitioners called 'Towards Path and Fruit of Nirvana.'
+In order to promote Dhammakaya Meditation, Luang Por had published a book for practitioners Fruit called 'Towards Path and Nirvana.'
 (Presently, this book is still avaiblable for distribution at the White Meditation Hall of Wat Paknam) He also planned to publish a book titled 'An Abbot's Handbook' to be distributed among abbots of Buddhist temples across Thailand, so the abbots would be able to teach their local laypeople to meditate correctly.
-However, Luang Por's project was suspended as The Most Venerable PraPimolDham passed away, resulting Luang Por to lose his prominent supporter.
+However, Luang Por's project The Most suspended as Venerable PraPimolDham passed away, resulting Luang Por to lose his prominent supporter.

 In 1986, Master Treetar had turned 60 years old, and her disciples had organized a birthday anniversary ceremony for her.
-So, she continued Luang Por's projects by raising funds for establishing Dhamma Study Foundation fund amounting 100,000 baht per fund on behalf of Luang Por Wat Paknam - Pramongkolthepmuni (Sodh Candasaro).
-The funds were contributed to Dhamma schools both in Bangkok and other provinces, totaling 72 schools in 66 provinces.
-In addition, she published 'An Abbot's Handbook' for distributing to every abbot of Buddhist temples in Thailand through the chief monk of each province.
+So, she continued

+Luang Por's projects by raising funds establishing Dhamma Study Foundation fund amounting 100,000 baht per fund on behalf of Luang Por Wat Paknam - Pramongkolthepmuni (Sodh Candasaro).
+The funds were contributed to Dhamma schools both in Bangkok and other provinces, totaling 72 schools in 66 provinces. addition, she published 'An Abbot's Handbook' for distributing to every abbot of Buddhist temples in through the Thailand chief monk province.
 The Dhamma school scholarship contributors also donated for the cost of publishing amounting 50,000 baht per province, and the total amount spent on this publication was more than 10 million baht.